ibexa/documentation-developer/docs/guide/content_rendering/twig_function_reference/product_twig_functions.md

 - [`ses_render_stock()`](#ses_render_stock) renders the stock Field of a product.
 - [`ses_render_specification_matrix()`](#ses_render_specification_matrix) renders the specification Field of a product.

-You can also get the product objects using the following Twig functions:
+You can also get the product objects by using the following Twig functions:

 - [`ses_product()`](#ses_product) returns the product object, based on the provided parameters.
 - [`ses_variant_product_by_sku()`](#ses_variant_product_by_sku) returns the `VariantProductNode` for a product, based on its SKU.